Transient lunar phenomenon: Impact events

 Impact events are continually occurring on the lunar surface.
 The most common events are those associated with micrometeorites, as might be encountered during meteor showers.
-Impact flashes from such events have been detected from multiple and simultaneous Earth-based observations.
+First witnessed in 1972 on three occasions by the crew of Apollo 17, impact flashes from such events have been detected from multiple and simultaneous Earth-based observations.
 Tables of impacts recorded by video cameras exist for years since 2005 many of which are associated with meteor showers.
 Furthermore, impact clouds were detected following the crash of ESA's SMART-1 spacecraft, India's Moon Impact Probe and NASA's LCROSS.
 Impact events leave a visible scar on the surface, and these could be detected by analyzing before and after photos of sufficiently high resolution.
 No impact craters formed between the Clementine (global resolution 100 metre, selected areas 7–20 metre) and SMART-1 (resolution 50 metre) missions have been identified.

+NELIOTA successfully observed a wide range of impacts.

+From Rizos et al. 2025.
+The left panel shows the impact site before the event, while the right panel shows the newly formed crater as imaged by the Lunar Reconnaissance Orbiter Narrow Angle Camera (LROC NAC).
+The crater measures approximately 35 m in diameter.

+A detailed study published in 2025 analyzed the crater produced by the brightest lunar impact flash ever recorded, observed on 11 September 2013.
+Using pre- and post-impact images acquired by the Lunar Reconnaissance Orbiter (LRO), the authors measured a crater diameter of 35 ± 0.7 m and identified an asymmetric ejecta blanket extending more than 2 km from the impact site.
+The study also reported the first detection of spectral color changes associated with a recent lunar impact, finding an average reddening of 16.5% in the central ejecta region.
+Analysis of the ejecta morphology and impact geometry indicated that the impactor was most likely a sporadic meteoroid rather than a member of the September ε-Perseids meteor shower.

+From Rizos et al. 2025.
+Ejecta blanket produced by the brightest lunar impact flash ever recorded, observed on 11 September 2013.
+Red pixels indicate ejecta material identified through clustering analysis of Lunar Reconnaissance Orbiter (LRO) images.

+On April 6, 2026, Astronauts Reid Wiseman and Jeremy Hansen each reported seeing three flashes during a portion of Artemis II's flyby of the Moon when the spacecraft passed through a total solar eclipse.
+NASA has described these as "impact flashes" and "light flashes created by meteoroids impacting the lunar surface."
+This was accompanied by a beforehand call by NASA for citizen science impact event observation.